The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Influence of non-ideal equation of state on SGWB during the QCD phase transition

-To incorporate the effects of QCD interactions, we employ results from modern lattice QCD calculations using $N_f = 2+1$ flavors, which reliably cover the temperature range from $0.1~\rm{GeV}$ to $0.4~\rm{GeV}$.
+To incorporate the effects of QCD interactions, we employ results from modern lattice QCD calculations using $N_f = 2+1$ flavors, which reliably cover the temperature range from $0.1~\rm{GeV}$ to $0.4~\rm{GeV}$~\cite{HotQCD:2014kol} \footnote{Although these lattice results describe a crossover transition at vanishing baryon chemical potential, in the present work they are used as input for a phenomenological model of a hypothetical first-order phase transition at the same QCD temperature scale, in order to compute the associated SGWB background.}.
 These calculations enable a realistic description of the strongly interacting plasma.
-Accordingly, the EOS of QCD is constructed based on the parameterization of the pressure, reflecting the contributions from the strong interactions among $u$, $d$ and $s$ quarks and gluons.
-The parameterized expression for the QCD pressure reads
+Accordingly, the QCD equation of state is constructed by adopting a parametrization of the pressure that reproduces the lattice results, effectively encoding the contributions from the strong interactions among $u$, $d$ and $s$ quarks and gluons.
+The parametrized expression for the QCD pressure reads